Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Frequency-domain gravitational waveforms

-Here we ignored corrections higher than the orders $\phi_0$.
+Here, we have ignored corrections of order $\phi_0^2$ and higher.
 As result we obtain

-Thus, the main difference between HMPG and GR is the presence of a background value of the scalar field in expressions for tensor amplitudes \eqref{h4} and \eqref{h5}.
-The scalar field background value $\phi_0\sim10^{-5}$ according to the latest constraints \cite{Leanizbarrutia2017, Dyadina2019}.
-It was previously found that the amplitudes of the scalar breathing mode is of the same order.
-Consequently, any corrections emerging while describing the GW background within the framework of HMPG, compared to GR, are also on the order of $10^{-5}$.
-At the moment it is very hard to detect such differences between these theories.
+Thus, we conclude that all additional contributions to the tensor amplitudes, originating from scalar radiation (including dipole, quadrupole, and dipole-octupole terms), as well as from corrections to the gravitational constant, are suppressed due to the small background value of the scalar field.
+The background scalar field value is estimated to be \( \phi_0 \sim 10^{-5} \) according to the most stringent constraints \cite{Leanizbarrutia2017, Dyadina2019}.
+It has also been shown that the amplitude of the scalar breathing mode is of the same order.
+Consequently, any deviations arising when describing the gravitational-wave background within the framework of HMPG, compared to GR, are also expected to be of order \( 10^{-5} \).
+At present, detecting such small differences between these theories remains extremely challenging.